argoproj/argo-workflows/docs/events.md

 ## Overview

-To support external webhooks, we have this endpoint `/api/v1/events/{namespace}`.
+To support external webhooks, we have this endpoint `/api/v1/events/{namespace}/{descriminator}`.
 Events can be sent to that can be any JSON data.

-These events can submit a workflow template (cluster workflow templates are not supported today).
+These events can submit *workflow templates* or *cluster workflow templates*.

 You may also wish to read about [webhooks](webhooks.md).